paul-sheridan/paul-sheridan.github.io/_pages/publications.md

 I. Ullah, M. Jamei, **P. Sheridan**, A. Raza, M. Karbasi, M. S. Ullah, K. Al-Mughrabi, Q. U. Zaman, and A. A. Farooque (2026).
 "Advancing Sustainable Potato Yield Prediction in the Maritime Provinces of Canada: Application of a Stacking Framework based on High-Dimensional Multi-Source Data". <i>Advanced Engineering Informatics</i> (Under review).

 M. Karbasi, M. Jamei, I. Fatima, A. A. Farooque, **P. Sheridan**, M. Ali (2026).
-"Forecasting Drought across Canada using a Hybrid Machine Learning Approach: A National Perspective for Adaptations and Early Warning Systems". <i>Computers and Electronics in Agriculture</i> (Revision requested).
+"Forecasting Drought across Canada using a Hybrid Machine Learning Approach: A National Perspective for Adaptations and Early Warning Systems". <i>Computers and Electronics in Agriculture</i> (Under review).

-U. Lai, D. C. P. Lewis, **P. Sheridan**, G. S. Randhawa, A. A. Farooque (2025).
-"A Comparative Analysis of Lexical Diversity in Human-Written and Large Language Model-Emulated Text using Heaps' Law". <i>Natural Language Processing</i> (Submitted).
+U. Lai, D. C. P. Lewis, **P. Sheridan**, G. S. Randhawa, A. A. Farooque (2026).
+"A Comparative Analysis of Lexical Diversity in Human-Written and Large Language Model-Emulated Text using Heaps' Law". <i>Journal of Quantitative Linguistics</i> (Submitted).

 S. Sarria Hurtado, **P. Sheridan**, T. Mullen, U. Lai, T. Onodera, G. S. Randhawa, A. A. Farooque (2025).
 "A Heuristic Approach to Term Dispersion Quantification with Applications to Domain-Specific Terminology Extraction". <i>Natural Language Processing</i> (Revision requested).